 Don't get stung.
 Find out how to do it the right way.

-Can I cancel my policy at any time?
+You can cancel your policy at any time.

 Are there any cancellation fees?

 It depends on the insurer.
 There may be some cancellation fees, however there may also be cancellation refunds for unused portions of your premium.

 If you cancel within the cooling-off period (typically within 14 days of taking out a policy) and have not made any claims, you should be able to get a full refund minus various processing fees.

 Look below for a list of cancellation fees and refunds that are available with different Australian insurers.